 Physician Assistant Programs in NC with School Overviews

-Research physician assistant programs in North Carolina, which currently has 5 universities offering programs.
-Read an overview of degree programs, tuition info and program options for these schools, and decide which program is right for you.
+Research physician assistant programs in North Carolina, which currently has 7 universities offering programs.
+Read an overview of degree programs, tuition info, and program options for these schools, and decide which program is right for you.

 Physician Assistant Programs in North Carolina

-North Carolina is home to 5 universities offering physician assistant programs, all of which are offered at the master's level.
-In order to work as a physician assistant in North Carolina, individuals must acquire licensure from the North Carolina Medical Board.
-The licensure requirements include having certification from the National Commission on Certification of Physician Assistants (NCCPA).
+North Carolina is home to 7 universities offering physician assistant programs, all of which are offered at the master's level.
+In order to work as a physician assistant (PA) in North Carolina, individuals must acquire licensure from the North Carolina Medical Board.
+Aspiring PAs must first graduate from a physician assistant program that's accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Licensure then requires gaining certification from the National Commission on Certification of Physician Assistants (NCCPA).
 To earn this certification, individuals must pass the Physician Assistant National Certifying Exam (PANCE).
-Eligibility for the PANCE requires individuals to first graduate from a physician assistant program that's accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+The programs profiled below are accredited by ARC-PA as of 2013 and can lead to certification and licensure.

-The Duke University School of Medicine in Durham has an ARC-PA-accredited master's program for individuals who want to become physician assistants.
-The program typically admits 84-86 students each year.
-Applicants must meet admission requirements, which include having a bachelor's degree, GRE scores, completion of prerequisite classes and at least 1,000 hours of hands-on patient care experience.
+The Duke University School of Medicine in Durham has a master's program that typically admits 84-86 students each year.
+Applicants must meet admission requirements, which include a bachelor's degree and GRE scores, as well as completion of prerequisite classes and at least 1,000 hours of hands-on patient care experience.

 The program typically takes 2 years of full-time study to complete.
-The first year consists of coursework that may cover anatomy, surgery, patient evaluations, diagnostic procedures and pharmacology.
-The second year is dedicated to 10 clinical rotations in various areas of medicine, such as pediatrics, primary care, general surgery and internal medicine.
-Two of these rotations are electives so students can choose to study the areas of medicine they're most interested in.
-While completing the program, physician assistant students have all the resources of the Duke University Medical Center.
+First-year coursework covers topics such as anatomy, surgery, patient evaluations, diagnostic procedures, and pharmacology.
+The second year is dedicated to 10 clinical rotations in various types of medicine, such as pediatrics, primary care, general surgery, and internal medicine.
+Students choose 2 elective rotations.
+While completing the program, physician assistant students have access to all the resources of the Duke University Medical Center.

 East Carolina University

-Fayetteville's Methodist University has a physician assistant master's program.
-Admittance requires students to have bachelor's degrees in any major as long their undergraduate coursework included specific science, math, statistics and medical vocabulary classes.
-Additionally, applicants must submit GRE scores and obtain 500 patient contact hours.
+The physician assistant master's program at Methodist University in Fayetteville requires applicants to have bachelor's degrees - any major is acceptable.
+Prerequisite undergraduate coursework includes specific science, math, statistics, and medical vocabulary classes.
+Additionally, applicants must submit GRE scores and have completed 500 patient contact hours.

 Wake Forest University

 The curriculum encourages students to practice independence through its problem-based learning model.
-The faculty is there to help guide students and provide educational resources.
-Students also participate in Clinical Problem Solving groups that simulate real-world problems that the students must assess and solve.
-During the clinical year of the program, students can expect to attend a master's seminar where they will work on a research project.
-Additionally, students participate in several clinical rotations in various areas of medicine like surgery, pediatrics, internal medicine and emergency medicine.
+Students participate in clinical problem-solving groups that simulate real-world problems, and the faculty provides guidance and educational resources.
+During the clinical year of the program, students complete a graduate project.
+Additionally, the curriculum includes a mix of core and elective clinical rotations in various areas of medicine, such as surgery, pediatrics, internal medicine, and emergency medicine.

-This university has campuses in Wingate and Hendersonville, and both campuses offer the ARC-PA-accredited physician assistant program.
-A bachelor's degree, 9 prerequisite classes, GRE score and at least 500 hours of patient care experience are among the admission requirements for the program.
-The 2-year program is split into a didactic portion and a clinical portion.
-Some of the courses in the didactic portion include patient evaluations, pharmacology, diagnostic procedures and pathophysiology.
-During the clinical portion, students complete several 5-week rotations in areas of emergency medicine, surgery, obstetrics and gynecology, pediatrics and mental health.
-Additionally, students complete capstone projects during their final semester.
+Wingate University offers a master's degree program in physician assistant studies at campuses in Wingate and Hendersonville.
+A bachelor's degree, 9 prerequisite classes, GRE scores, and at least 500 hours of patient care experience are among the admission requirements for the program.
+The 2-year program is split into didactic and clinical portions.
+Courses in the didactic portion include patient evaluations, pharmacology, emergency medicine, and pathophysiology.
+During the clinical portion, students complete several 5-week rotations in emergency medicine, surgery, women's health, pediatrics, psychiatry, and other areas.
+Additionally, students complete capstone projects.